 The debate began with the greeting and the general indications of the moderator (4 minutes).
 Then each group made the first presentation on their position of the topic, 15 minutes each.
 The first part concluded with the summary of the two positions 3 minutes and time for both groups to exchange opinions for 5 minutes.
 The second part enables the reply for each group for 10 minutes and the moderator's summary for 3 minutes.
-The second part enables the rejoinder for each group for 5 minutes and the moderator's conclusions for 5 minutes.
+The second part enables the rejoinder for each group for 5 minutes and the moderator's summary for 3 minutes.
+The debate ends with the moderator's conclusions for 5 minutes.